TommosTools/TommosTools/packages/contextors/README.md

       { id: 4, name: "Miners"   },
     ]);

-    # Create a Contextor that takes a TeamsContext value,
+    // Create a Contextor that takes a TeamsContext value,
-    # and returns a value derived from that
-    const TeamsLookup = createContextor(
+    // and returns a value derived from that. const TeamsLookup = createContextor(
       [TeamsContext],
       (teams) => Object.fromEntries(teams.map(team => [team.id, team]))
     );

-    # Create a Contextor that takes values from UserContext and a different Contextor,
+    // Create a Contextor that takes values from UserContext and a different Contextor,
-    # and returns a value derived from those
-    const UserSummary = createContextor(
+    // and returns a value derived from those. const UserSummary = createContextor(
       [UserContext, TeamsLookup],
       (user, teamsById) => ({